 Before starting the Milk Ladder

-The Milk Ladder (available here on the web)
+The Milk Ladder (available here on the web, with recipes here)

 This Milk Ladder is designed to be used with homemade recipes to ensure that each step has the appropriate milk intake.
-You can ask your health professional for the recipes if you wish.
 If you prefer to use store-bought alternatives seek further advice from your healthcare professional if necessary.

 1. One malted milk biscuit, build up to three.
 If using store-bought biscuits rather than homemade look for a biscuit that contains milk powder rather than whey powder.

 2. Half a muffin and build up to one muffin.